COVAMINF – The Working Group on COVID, Amyloid and Inflammation

 CovAmInf is an international workgroup funded by the EU Joint Programme on Neurodegenerative Disease research (JPND) with the purpose of studying infection with the novel coronavirus SARS-COV-2 in context together with amyloid diseases such as Alzheimer’s, and also in context with inflammation, particularly in relation to chronic inflammation as driven by environmental pollution or as part of conditions such as obesity, diabetes, or autoimmune disease.

-The CovAmInf workgroup exists not only to discuss science but to shape science priorities and public policy, therefore opinions and evidence from both inside and outside the laboratory or clinic are sought and valued.
+The CovAmInf workgroup exists not only to discuss science but to shape science priorities and public policy, therefore opinions and evidence from both inside and outside the laboratory and clinic are sought and valued.

 Covid, Amyloid and Inflammation: why these three together?